nishantvaidya/Spring-boot-API-versioning/README.md

     - Creates whole new tree with each version
 ### Header content Accept: application/vnd.globomantics.v2+json.
 In this case URI doesn't change.
      - Media Type
     - Define vendor specific media types
     - Used server side to determine what version to use for call
     - URI does not change
-    Non-standard media types can be confusing
+    - Non-standard media types can be confusing
 ### using customer header
      - Accept-version: v1
      - Accept-version: v2
      - Custom Header
      - Define a custom header for version information
      - Used server side to determine what version to use for call
      - URI does not change
-  - More clear than media typ
+     - More clear than media type
 ###  Request Parameter /api/products?version=v1 /api/products?version=v2
     - Request Parameters
     - Define a version parameter